 That’s the tradeoff with condominiums.
-The association take on certain headaches for the owner, but every condo owner in the community shares the cost of outsourcing those headaches, whether they want to or not.
+The association takes on certain headaches for the owner, but every condo owner in the community shares the cost of outsourcing those headaches, whether they want to or not.

-What is a maintenance fee?
+What is a Maintenance Fee?

-There’s no way around them—condo maintenance fees, or often referred to as Homeowner’s Association Fees, are simply a reality of owning a condominium.
+There’s no way around them—condo maintenance fees, or often referred to as Homeowners Association Fees, are simply a reality of owning a condominium.

 Monthly maintenance fees pay for communal services and building upkeep (more on that shortly).
 After all, someone has to maintain the building’s roof, right?

 It’s worth pausing here to note the difference between a condominium, an apartment, and a townhouse.
 The word “condominium” is a legal term—it denotes a type of legal ownership, where the individual condo owner owns the interior walls and space, but not the land or the exterior of the building.

 The words “apartment” and “townhouse” are not legal terms, but rather names for physical structures.
 An apartment can be owned as an individual condominium, or it can simply be a rental unit among many others in an apartment building.
 This is important to have listed out when drafting your real estate business plan as you move forward with costs.You can learn more about the different ways to invest in real estate here, including direct forms of ownership and indirect real estate investing tactics.

 All monthly maintenance fees include exterior building upkeep and, yes, maintenance.
 For example, the condo association takes care of roof repairs, exterior wall repairs, and foundation repairs.
 Condo fees also cover shared services like groundskeeping, lawn care, snow shoveling, and other communal grounds-related upkeep.